Primary AuthorNina Evason,

 - Eye Contact: eye contact is expected, especially when speaking about a serious matter.
 It conveys sincerity and approachability.
 Avoiding eye contact may be seen as an indication of dishonesty or a lack of confidence.
 It is appropriate to break eye contact now and again as holding it for prolonged periods can make people uncomfortable.
 When talking to a group, be sure to make equal eye contact with all people present.

-- Crossing Fingers: Instead of crossing the index finger and middle finger to indicate hoping for something or “Good Luck”, Germans squeeze the tip of their thumb between those two fingers.
+- Gestures: Touching your index finger to your thumb in a circle to demonstrate ‘Okay’ or ‘Good’ can be misunderstood.
+Instead of crossing the index finger and middle finger to indicate hoping for something or “Good Luck”, Germans squeeze the tip of their thumb between those two fingers (Daumendrücken).
 Letting one’s thumb protrude too far from between the fingers can be an obscene gesture, so only the tip should be visible.

 - Pointing: Most Germans use their index finger to point, but some may use their little/pinkie finger.